- Type of publication: Instruction Guide

 Pre-existing going concern special payments need to be considered when preparing an actuarial report.
 These payments are present when a previous actuarial report disclosed a going concern unfunded liability.
 The remaining balance of any pre-existing going concern special payments

 - should be considered to determine whether an unfunded liability exists at the valuation date;

 - should be carried over from one report to the next; and

-- should not be eliminated or reduced unless their present value exceeds going concern funding requirements.
+- should not be eliminated or reduced unless their present value exceeds the going concern funding deficit.

 The excess of the present value of all pre-existing going concern special payments over the going concern deficit shall be applied to reduce the outstanding balance of any unfunded liability.
 The amortization period of a schedule cannot be reduced but flexibility is available in choosing which schedule(s) to adjust.
 Once the schedule(s) to be reduced has(have) been identified, the remaining payments of this(these) schedule(s) should be reduced pro rata.

 Where changes in going concern assumptions or methods occurred since the valuation date of the previous actuarial report, the actuary should consider the net effect of plan experience and changesin assumptions or methods to determine funding requirements.
 For instance, experience gains may not be applied to reduce payments if this is followed by a change in assumptions that leads to the introduction of a new special payment, as the net effect would be longer amortization than if the total net financial change was applied.

 Contribution holidays are limited by the funding and solvency positions of the plan as at the valuation date.
 Employer contributions payable until the next actuarial report must at least be equal to